JackJack3231/V0-Auxiliary-Fan/README.md

-# V0 Auxilliary Cooling Fan
+# V0 Auxiliary Cooling Fan

-Auxilliary Cooling Fan Ducts for the Voron V0 3d-Printers, using either a 5015, 6028, 7530, 9733 or 12032 Blower Fan.
+Auxiliary Cooling Fan Ducts for the Voron V0 3d-Printers, using either a 5015, 6028, 7530, 9733 or 12032 Blower fans.
 ![Lineup of all Ducts](images/R1%20Lineup%20v3.png)

 Below the 6028 Fan and duct installed in a v0.2 using the screw mounts.